PrefectHQ/prefect/docs/guide/welcome/community.md

 ## The Prefect Platform

-The "Prefect Core" engine is maintained by [Prefect Technologies, Inc.](https://www.prefect.io/) and is the driving engine of the Prefect Platform, which extends Prefect Core to include:
+The "Prefect Cloud" engine is maintained by [Prefect Technologies, Inc.](https://www.prefect.io/) and is the driving engine of the Prefect Platform, which extends Prefect Core to include:
 - a full GraphQL API
 - a complete UI for flows and jobs
 - remote execution clusters